Medical Device Manufacturing in Tijuana & Baja California — Baja Supplies Medical device manufacturing equipment

 Regulatory & Material Compliance Review

-Before quoting, our team reviews material specification compliance, confirms FDA/USP compliance documentation availability for polymer materials, and verifies that post-process requirements (passivation, anodize, cleaning) can be fulfilled by approved processors in our network.
-No assumptions — compliance is confirmed before the PO is issued.
+Before quoting, our team reviews material specification compliance, confirms FDA/USP compliance documentation availability for polymer materials, and verifies that post-process requirements can be fulfilled by approved processors in our network.
+Compliance is confirmed before the PO is issued — no assumptions.

 3